evennia/evennia/evennia/contrib/tutorials/red_button/README.md

 # Red Button example

-Griatch - 2011
+Contribution by Griatch, 2011

-This is a more advanced example object with its own functionality (commands) on it.
+A red button that you can press to have an effect.
+This is a more advanced example object with its own functionality and state tracking.

 Create the button with